L2G/batsig/README.md

 * [Node.js][]

+## Known bugs

+Using addTuner() on more than one repeater to make them listen to the same tuner can cause undesirable behavior.
+In particular, I have added the Twitter tuner to both the Pushover repeater and the null repeater at the same time, and then have seen each Twitter message cause _two_ Pushover notifications to be sent.

+There is no useful documentation for how to set this up.

+The coding style is all over the map because I'm still new to Node.js.

+There are no unit tests, integration tests, etc.

+This should be organized and made usable like any other npm package.

 ## License

 The code is made available to you under the terms of the MIT License; see the